|

 This page provides links to English information about five youth hostels in Kumamoto Prefecture and many others in Kyushu.

 This page includes reviews from users.
 At this writing the top ranked place to stay is a Bed and Breakfast (minshuku) called Higoji.
 The review is intincing but unfortunately there's no contact information.
-Seaching the web, I found that the formal name is "Minshu Higoji" and the phone number is 096-352-7860.
+Seaching the web, I found that the formal name is "Minshuku Higoji" and the phone number is 096-352-7860.
 Click here for the official web site (with English).
 Higoji is located near Hanaokayama (Mt.
 Hanaoka, north of Kumamoto Station (map).
 The web site says that it costs only 3,000 yen per night to stay there (without meals).

 This page says that it allows you to "make a reservation at a ryokan (traditional Japanese inn) anywhere in Japan. " It has links to hot spring (onsen / spa) inns in Kurokawa and Aso.
 The site also provides a link to the Maruko Hotel in Kumamoto City.